thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

   * Ensure a tenant's query does not end up returning data from a different tenant, through enforcing presence of one or more tenant labels in queries.
 * Strive for being compatible with other tools, such as Cortex, as much as possible.
 This make adoption, migration, and collaboration between projects to become easier.

+### Tenancy model

+The tenancy model for queries differ from the one used in Thanos Receive, where the tenant indicates who owns that data.
+From a query perspective, the tenant will indicate who is initiating such query.
+Although this proposal will use this tenant to automatically enforce a tenant label matcher into the query, whenever cross-tenant querying is implemented (not part of this proposal) this behavior could likely change.

 ### Audience

 Any team running Thanos in a multi-tenant environment.
 For example, a team running a monitoring-as-a-service platform.
 For example, a team running a monitoring-as-a-service platform.